khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 ### Implementation

-WWhen considering how to construct a setting within the product, use these questions to help guide your decision-making:
+When considering how to construct a setting within the product, use these questions to help guide your decision-making:

 - **Access:** Which type of user is responsible for making configuration decisions?
 Only specific [roles](https://docs.gitlab.com/ee/user/permissions.html) can manage settings.
 - **Availability**: In which [namespace](https://docs.gitlab.com/ee/user/namespace/#types-of-namespaces) should this setting be available?